JKLorenzo/JKLorenzo/README.md

 <img src="https://komarev.com/ghpvc/?username=JKLorenzo" alt="JKLorenzo Profile Views" />

-My name is Juruel Keanu Lorenzo, I am from Bacolod City (Philippines), and I am a 4th Year Computer Engineering student at the University of St. La Salle.
+My name is Juruel Keanu Lorenzo from the Philippines, and I am a Computer Engineering graduate from the University of St. La Salle.

 I enjoy testing stuff out and usually develop software out of curiosity.
-I'm currently working on a [Discord Bot] written using TypeScript to learn more about TS.
-I previously made a similar bot utilizing JavaScript, which can be found [here].

 The thing that sparked my interest in software programming was when I really wanted to create an automation for a game I used to play during my high school days.
-Learned some programming languages along the way, like Visual Basic and C#, to try to achieve what I've had in mind.
+Learned some programming languages along the way, like Visual Basic.NET and C#.NET, to try to achieve what I've had in mind.

-Few years have passed, now I'm close to graduating as a Computer Engineer! ✨
+I'm currently working on a personal project which I named [Parallax], a Discord bot running under Node.js, to learn more about TypeScript.

 ### Some stats about me!